-1.4.1 Under Section 25 of the Town and Country Planning (Scotland) Act 1997, the determination of the application is to be made in accordance with the Development Plan unless material considerations indicate otherwise.
-The Development Plan comprises of National Planning Framework 4 (2023) and FIFEplan Local Development Plan (2017).
+1.4.1 Under Section 25 of the Town and Country Planning (Scotland) Act 1997, the determination of the application is to be made in accordance with the Development Plan unless material

 - 1.4.2 The proposal falls within 'Class 6: Transport and infrastructure projects' of The Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009.
 As the length of the road exceeds 8km, the proposal is categorised as a Major development. - 1.4.3 In accordance with NPF4 'Annex B National Developments Statements of Need' this proposal is part of the 'Central Scotland Green Network' Project which is set out within NPF4 as a National Development.
 NPF4 sets out that a development contributing to 'Central Scotland Green Network' for an active travel network that is of a scale or type that would otherwise have been classified as 'major' by 'The Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009', is designated a national development.
 The application is therefore considered a National Development. - 1.4.4 The applicant has carried out the required Pre- Application Consultation (PAC) through holding public information events (Ref: 23/00357/PAN).
 A PAC report outlining comments made by the public and the consideration of these in the design process of the proposal has been submitted as part of this application.
 Overall, the manner of public consultation was considered to be acceptable. - 1.4.5 As the application site for the proposed development exceeds 1ha, per the Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017, the proposed development is identified as a 'Schedule 2' development which required to be screened for EIA.
 The proposed development was screened by the Planning Authority (Ref: 23/00517/SCR), where it was concluded that an EIA was not required. - 1.4.6 In accordance with Section 38A of the Town and Country Planning (Scotland) Act 1997 (as amended), a pre-determination hearing is required for a National Development.
 A pre-determination hearing should give the applicant and persons who submit representations to the planning authority in respect of that application in accordance with these Regulations an opportunity of appearing before and being heard by a committee of the authority.
+A pre-determination hearing was held for this application in accordance with the Town and Country Planning (Scotland) Act 1997 (as amended) and The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 on 6th December 2023.
+No third parties attended the pre-determination hearing. - 1.4.7 There were three issues raised at the pre-determination hearing related to: parking, flooding and seagull protection measures to proposed bins.
+Responses to the comments made at the hearing are noted in the relevant sections below under the "Update Post-Hearing" paragraphs. - 1.4.8 The West and Central Planning Committee considered a report by the Head of Planning Services relating to this planning application on 10th January 2024.
+The report recommended that the application was approved, subject to the conditions set out within the report.
+The West and Central Planning Committee were asked to make a recommendation on the determination of the application to the Fife Planning Committee on 7th February 2024.
+West and Central Planning Committee agreed to recommend approval of the application to the Fife Planning Committee subject to the 9 conditions and for the reasons detailed in the report.
+The Fife Planning Committee are asked to consider the recommendation made by the West and Central Planning Committee that the application is approved, subject to the 9 conditions set out within this report.